 Peace I leave you; my peace I give you."

-And so it was that Jesus gave his disciples a loving blessing of peace.
-He spoke these words during a time when he knew that his days on earth were nearing their end.
-He was addressing his closest followers, and it would appear that he was merely saying farewell and leaving them a heartfelt wish of peace and well being.
-But, of course, he was doing much more.
+And it happened during those days when he knew that his time on earth was nearing its end, that Jesus of Nazareth gave his closest followers, the ones who could be called disciples, a loving blessing of peace.
+It would appear that he was leaving them a heartfelt wish of peace and well-being as part of a final farewell, and that he was, but he was doing more.
+For his words possessed, and indeed do possess, a power that has the ability to traverse beyond his inner circle, beyond even his own time and place.
 He was not just wishing them peace; he was leaving them His Peace.
 This is the peace that is real and alive.
 This is the peace of Christ, and like Christ, it is always present and vital.
 It is the peace that will always be.
 It is the peace that has love at its source.
-And so it is.
+And it happens that, during these days, at all times, and for all time, we are blessed with this peace.

 Peace and Love